What is Azure Sentinel?

 Respond to incidents rapidly with built-in orchestration and automation of common tasks.

 Building on the full range of existing Azure services, Azure Sentinel natively incorporates proven foundations, like Log Analytics, and Logic Apps.
 Azure Sentinel enriches your investigation and detection with AI, and provides Microsoft's threat intelligence stream and enables you to bring your own threat intelligence.

 Connect to all your data

 To on-board Azure Sentinel, you first need to connect to your security sources.
-Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration, including Microsoft Threat Protection solutions, and Microsoft 365 sources, including Office 365, Azure AD, Azure ATP, and Microsoft Cloud App Security, and more.
+Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration, including Microsoft 365 Defender (formerly Microsoft Threat Protection) solutions, and Microsoft 365 sources, including Office 365, Azure AD, Microsoft Defender for Identity (formerly Azure ATP), and Microsoft Cloud App Security, and more.
 In addition, there are built-in connectors to the broader security ecosystem for non-Microsoft solutions.
 You can also use common event format, Syslog or REST-API to connect your data sources with Azure Sentinel as well.

 After you connected your data sources to Azure Sentinel, you can monitor the data using the Azure Sentinel integration with Azure Monitor Workbooks, which provides versatility in creating custom workbooks.
 While Workbooks are displayed differently in Azure Sentinel, it may be useful for you to see how to Create interactive reports with Azure Monitor Workbooks.
 Azure Sentinel allows you to create custom workbooks across your data, and also comes with built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.